Art Statement

 Bio

-Along side this path, she performed as a professional dancer and musician, collaborating with recognized artists across disciplines.
+Along side this path, she performed as a professional dancer and musician, collaborating with recognized artists across disciplines and countries.
 This experience influenced her approach to knowledge — from theory to lived experience — and remains central to how movement and rhythm shape her work.

 Writing & Ongoing Research